andyleap/noaa_tides/README.md

 1. Go to Settings → Devices & Services
 2. Click "+ Add Integration"
 3. Search for "NOAA Tides"
-4. Enter your NOAA station ID and a friendly name for the station
+4. Enter your ZIP code
+5. Select the nearest tide station from the list
+6. (Optional) Configure prediction intervals and chart settings

-### Finding Your Station ID
+### Station Discovery

-Visit [NOAA Tides & Currents](https://tidesandcurrents.noaa.gov/) to find tide stations near you.
-The station ID is a 7-digit number found on each station's page.

-Example station IDs:
+The integration automatically finds tide stations near you:
+- Enter any US ZIP code
+- Displays the 10 nearest NOAA tide stations
+- Shows distance from your location
+- Indicates which stations have live water level data vs predictions-only
+- Lists station details (name, state, ID)

+Example stations that may appear:
 - `8454000` - Providence, RI
 - `8518750` - The Battery, NY
 - `9414290` - San Francisco, CA